JoFrieWeiss/Yong-Weiss-et-al.-2025/Graphics & Statistics/ReadMe.md

 To run this analysis, you will need:
 -   **R** (version 4.0 or later recommended)
 -   **RStudio** (recommended for easier project management)
 -   The following R packages.
-You can install them by running this command in your R console:
+You can install all of them by running this command in your R console:
     ```R
+    # This command installs all packages needed for both scripts
+    install.packages(c(
-    install.packages(c("tidyverse", "reshape2", "cowplot", "patchwork", "scales", "vegan", "lmerTest", "effects", "mgcv", "devtools", "RColorBrewer", "ggrepel", "ggtext", "png", "grid"))
+        "tidyverse", "reshape2", "cowplot", "patchwork", "scales",
+        "vegan", "lmerTest", "effects", "mgcv", "devtools",
+        "RColorBrewer", "ggrepel", "ggtext", "png", "grid"
+    ))

     # The 'corit' package needs to be installed from GitHub
     devtools::install_github("EarthSystemDiagnostics/corit")